An Everlasting Piece: Plot

-Colm takes a job as a barber in a Belfast psychiatric hospital.
+Colm O'Neill takes a job as a barber in a Belfast psychiatric hospital.
 He meets the staff and is warned against talking about poetry with George, a fellow barber.
-When he brings it up, George subjects him to his own poor work, but the pair chat anyway.
+When he brings it up, George subjects him to his own poor work but the pair chat anyway.
 Later, they meet an orderly escorting a new patient, whom he refers to as "The Scalper", described as the only seller of hair pieces in all of Northern Ireland until he had a nervous breakdown and scalped some of his own customers.
 Colm and George decide to meet with the Scalper to gain his list of customers; they intend to take over his former hairpiece monopoly.
 The Scalper agrees to give them the list.

 Colm and George, calling themselves "The Piece People", embark on their plan to get rich.
-Colm's girlfriend Bronagh helps.
-She sets up their first appointment with a Mr Black, who eventually agrees to buy a hairpiece, although he denies having been a customer of "The Scalper".
+Colm's girlfriend Bronagh McGee helps.
+She sets up their first appointment with a Mr. Black, who eventually agrees to buy a hairpiece, although he denies having been a customer of "The Scalper".
 Bronagh had seen his picture in the newspaper (featured after he shot a Catholic) and, as he was bald, thought he'd be a good prospect.
 Having little success in sales, Colm and George discover they have competition from "Toupée or not Toupée", rivals who also acquired the client list.
 The supplier, "Wigs Of Wimbledon", decides to hold a meeting with two companies to inform them that the one who sells the most in a given time period will win an exclusive rights for all of Northern Ireland.
 The partners visit a farmer but lose the sale, learning that their competitors are underselling them.
 On a remote road, they are stopped by members of the Irish Republican Army (IRA), demanding to know what they are up to.
 This confrontation results in the partners selling a wig to the lead IRA man, who fails to notice it had been chewed by dogs.

-The competition is raging, but the IRA man accidentally leaves the unique wig at the scene of a bombing.
+The competition is raging but the IRA man accidentally leaves the unique wig at the scene of a bombing.
 The Royal Ulster Constabulary (RUC) trace it to The Piece People.
 After being interrogated, George and Colm have a falling-out.
 Meanwhile, the IRA man who lost the wig tracks Colm down and demands Colm sell him his whole inventory because now every bald Catholic in Northern Ireland is a potential suspect for the police.
-Colm refuses as his business partner is a Protestant and thinks it would be unethical to protect the IRA because the sales would likely help The Piece People win the exclusive deal with Wigs Of Wimbledon.
+Colm refuses as George is a Protestant and thinks it would be unethical to protect the IRA because the sales would likely help The Piece People win the exclusive deal with Wigs Of Wimbledon.

-Colm goes to a poetry reading by George, and the two make peace.
-With the help of Bronagh, the duo learn that many British Army soldiers in Northern Ireland are suffering from alopecia (hair loss) due to the stressful conditions, and secure a government contract to supply wigs to all soldiers who want them.
+Colm goes to a poetry reading by George and the two make peace.
+With the help of Bronagh, the duo learn that many British Army soldiers in Northern Ireland are suffering from alopecia (hair loss) due to the stressful conditions and secure a government contract to supply wigs to all soldiers who want them.
 With this, they win the competition and gain the rights to Northern Ireland.